-Delhi Assembly passes skill and entrepreneurship university Bill
+Delhi Assembly passes skill and entrepreneurship university bill

-The chief minister said that the proposed university will explore new possibilities of employment for youth to meet the demands of markets.
+The chief minister said the proposed university will explore new possibilities of employment for the youth to meet the demands of markets.
+He said at present, youths have degrees, but they do not have jobs and this bill will give them employment.

+Participating in a discussion on the bill, BJP MLA Manjinder Singh Sirsa hit out at the AAP regime, saying that the government has not even been able to find a suitable land for the university in the last five years and allotted Rs 10 crore for the project.
+"No one in the world has marketing concept like you (Kejriwal)," Sirsa said during the discussion on the bill.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)